ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

-# Hotel Review Analysis Using NLP and Machine Learning
+# Hotel Reviews Analysis Using NLP and Machine Learning

 #### Can hotels quickly get insights out of thousands of reviews?